Bachelor of Arts in Human Resources Management

 Your Courses in Human Resources Management

 In this curriculum, you will learn about the business, ethical, legal, and social factors that shape today's workplace.
-Your courses cover a variety of subjects from recruitment and training to labor laws, compensation, and benefits.
-You can also add a specialization to your degree to provide further focus to your studies.
+Your bachelor of human resources degree courses cover a variety of subjects from recruitment and training to labor laws, compensation, and benefits.
+You can also add a specialization to your human resource bachelor’s degree to provide further focus to your studies.

 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.